 If you have a bad credit score, you will find it difficult to get a mortgage approval, either to buy a home or for necessary home upgrades.
 It’s even harder when that poor credit history has CCJs, defaults, IVAs or even bankruptcy on your record.

 Is it even possible to get a mortgage with bad credit?

 The short answer to that question is “yes”.
 However, it is much more complex than that.
-There are many ways you can go about applying for a mortgage, even with bad credit.
+There are many ways you can go about applying for a mortgage, you can get Loans for bad credit.
 Most routes to home ownership or upgrade will be closed to you, however.
 You will need to consider your options such as instant guarantor loans among others to achieve that dream of home extension or ownership.
 Most lenders perceived little to no difference between an applicant with a poor credit rating due to financial difficulty and one with no credit history.

 Every time you apply for a major loan such as a mortgage, lenders check your credit rating.
 With mortgages, some things that negatively impact your score become more important.
 There are some caveats; it all depends on the amount you wish to borrow now and how long ago the negative impact event took place.
 Some high street banks will outright refuse.
 You may experience greater flexibility with building societies but most will likely still reject your application.
 Your best option is to seek lenders who offer mortgages designed for people with a low credit score.

 What you need to know about bad credit mortgages

 The good news is that consumer association Which? analysed the mortgage market in early 2019.
 They discovered that there are around 5,000 mortgage deals and about one third open to customers with bad credit.
 Many more are closed to you, but there is cause for relief.
 You just need to ensure you specifically aim for mortgages for people with bad credit.
 You may, in most cases, require a minimum 25% deposit.
 Such lenders offer around 70% or 75% LTV (loan to value ratio).